sradics/digital-garden/_notes/Team Genius.md

 ---
 Dreaming of trios and actually making them work in all but the most synthetic situations are two very different things.1 — location: [2846](kindle://book?action=open&asin=B00OG8AXKO&location=2846) ^ref-28379

 ---
+Dreaming of trios and actually making them work in all but the most synthetic situations are two very different things. — location: [2921](kindle://book?action=open&asin=B00OG8AXKO&location=2921) ^ref-37546

+---
 This, the most primitive trio, is really, at its core, a pair—to which has been added a third player in a vital but not an intimate partnerlike role. — location: [2850](kindle://book?action=open&asin=B00OG8AXKO&location=2850) ^ref-41782